JamesThanni/JamesThanni/README.md

 💻 I work on learning and developing meaningful projects.

-⌚ I maintain various hobbies outside of my career, mainly photography, bodybuilding, weightlifting, graphics & UX design and keeping up with tech trends!
+⌚ I maintain various hobbies outside of my career, mainly photography, fitness, weightlifting, graphics & UX design and keeping up with tech trends!

 ☁ To further my knowledge, I'm always learning through my utilisation of platforms such as LinkedIn learning, PluralSight and YouTube.